 Granted, the Saffir-Simpson scale is not used for typhoons, since it is based on destructive potential in the U.S., but it is still a useful reference.
 I used the basic shape options for tropical depression and tropical storm, which render more cleanly than an uploaded PNG.

 Other layers included in the Active Hurricanes dataset are also customized to match the cartographic style, albeit somewhat less prominent.
 And don’t forget to customize those pop-ups!

 Considering the Basemap

 While we’re at it, let’s take one of the gridded forecasts from the National Weather Service.
-I created two version of the NDFD Precipitation Forecast.
+I created two versions of the National Weather Service Precipitation Forecast.
 Why?
 To account for different basemaps.
 ArcGIS provides dozens of basemap choices, and with the new ArcGIS Vector Tile Style Editor, the options are endless.

 A general best practice is to have high intensity data values (e.g., heavy rain) in high luminance color values on a dark basemap and low luminance on a light basemap to provide the greatest contrast.
 This map uses the blue to yellow color palette from ColorBrewer2.og – my favorite for mapping precipitation.
 It gives a sense of “wet” while preserving the brightness function.
 Transparency is adjusted and the palette is inverted based on which map is used – easily done by using the Invert Color Ramp option.

 Now I have three similarly styled maps that will update in real-time, making them a great start for a weather dashboard.

 Have questions or comments about this blog?
 Post them in our GeoNet.